Financial Aid Eligibility

 - The need to apply for financial aid as a dependent student and thus to provide parental information on the application;

-- A significant change in the household (e.g., marital separation of student or parents, loss or reduction of employment on part of student or parents, loss or reduction of untaxed income such as child support or Social Security benefits, death of parent, etc.);
+- A significant change in the household (e.g., marital separation of student or parents, loss or reduction of employment on the part of student or parents, loss or reduction of untaxed income such as child support or Social Security benefits, death of a parent, etc.);

 - Unusually high out-of-pocket medical/dental expenses;